markanderson0/music-app-angularjs/README.md

 Tickets
 -
 - Find tickets from the most popular artists currently on tour on the home tickets screen.
-- Search for tickets of a particular genre by clicking one of the genre buttons or enter an artists name into the search bar to find tickets for a specfic artist.
+- Search for tickets of a particular genre by clicking one of the genre buttons or enter an artists name into the search bar to find tickets for a specific artist.
-- Tickets for an artist can be viewed as a list or on a map provided via GooleMaps.
+- Tickets for an artist can be viewed as a list or on a map provided via Google Maps.

 **Note**: Data for the top tickets is scraped from the TicketCity website via ImportIO and all other ticket data is loaded from the TicketMaster API.